tcottrill/AAE/README.md

 Code is in the master branch.

-I've dumped what I have completed, unfortunately it looks like I amm not going to get time to convert everything from the old allegro dll to my new code.
+I've dumped what I have completed, unfortunately it looks like I am not going to get time to convert everything from the old allegro dll to my new code.
 Currently returning from the menu is broken.
 If I get time I will fix it.
 I have starwars working in a seperate framework that I meant to combine with this one, but I am not going to get the chance.
 I'll upload it seperately.